 MyHeritage Library Edition – Access billions of historical documents, millions of historical photos and other resources in thousands of databases that span the past five centuries.

-Sanborn Historic Maps Michigan – Maps originally done for insurance purposes, these historic documents are great for local history and genealogy research.
+Sanborn Historic Maps – Maps originally done for insurance purposes, these historic documents are great for local history and genealogy research.